jsa/tweetpong/README.md

 ### TODO

-1. Binary split of long words (URLs, chinese).
-It does that now only on word level, not character.
+1. Optimize splitting of long words (URLs, chinese) with binary search.
+Binary splitting is currently done only on word level, not character.